mavenraven/forecast/README.md

   that I settled on (`api.weather.gov`) doesn't offer the daily high / low.

 * In addition, I noticed some serious discrepancies in the weather returned by the API vs. Google.
-For example, last night in Brooklyn, `api.weather.gov` said that it was 63°, which Google said that it was 70°.
+For example, last night in Brooklyn, `api.weather.gov` said that it was 63°, while Google said that it was 70°.

 * The extended forecast is hardcoded placeholder values.
 This is possible to build with `api.weather.gov`, but I didn't have time to build this out.